Sept 2019 - 96.9% Oct 2019 - 96.7%

 We also enrich the science curriculum at Amberley Primary School by offering various opportunities, such as after school clubs, science based trips and opportunities to explore STEM centred careers.
 Science is celebrated around the school through classroom displays, use of our outdoor areas and opportunities for children to engage in STEM activities in our Invention Shed.
 We also hold an annual, whole-school celebration of everything STEM.
 Each year, the theme changes but the foundation of the week centres on celebrating and fostering the love of science, technology, engineering and mathematics.
 We invite a range of visitors and parents, who are involved in the STEM industry, to come in to school and deliver a range of workshops to broaden the children's Science Capital.

-The successful approach at Amberley Primary School will result in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world.
+The successful approach to the teaching of Science at Amberley results in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world.

 Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
 So much of science lends itself to outdoor learning and so we provide children with opportunities to experience this.
 Through various workshops, trips and interactions with experts and local charities, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
-We want children to enjoy science and this ultimately will result in motivated learners.
+We want children to enjoy science and this believe that this ultimately results in motivated and passionate learners.

-Children at Amberley Primary School give positive feedback about their science learning and have a positive attitude to science lessons.
+Children at Amberley give positive feedback about their science learning and have a enthusiastic attitude to science lessons.
 Parents and people in the community are widely involved in our various STEM initiatives which results in a shared love of science being promoted through the school’s social media.

 Amberley Primary school was awarded the Primary Science Quality Mark from the University of Hertfordshire in September 2019.
 This award focuses on developing effective, confident science leadership for whole school impact on science teaching and learning.